martenframework/marten/docs/versioned_docs/version-0.1/the-marten-project/acknowledgements.md

 ## Inspirations

-The Marten web framework implements a set of ideas and APIs that are inspired by the awesome work that was put in two particular frameworks: [Django](https://www.djangoproject.com/) and [Ruby on Rails](https://rubyonrails.org/).
+The Marten web framework implements a set of ideas and APIs that are inspired by the awesome work that was put into two particular frameworks: [Django](https://www.djangoproject.com/) and [Ruby on Rails](https://rubyonrails.org/).
 It can be easy to take for granted what these frameworks provide, and we should not forget to give credit where credit is due.

 ### Django